 An early publication request can be made along with prescribed fees if one does want to wait, till the expiry of 18 months from the date of filing for publishing the patent application.

-Generally the patent application is published within a month after request for early publication.
+Generally, the patent application is published within a month after a request for early publication.

 Why do I have to file Request for Examination in India?